(weather in Cimarron, NM near Philmont Scout Ranch)

-Scheduled trips - See the Troop calendar for Troop 137 on Google which will show events that will be at least monthly such as backpacking and hiking trips.
+Scheduled trips - Log into Troopmaster Web or see the Troop calendar which will show events that will be at least monthly such as backpacking and hiking trips.
 There will be sign-ups for these trips and help needed from our troop's registered adults and other volunteers interested in greater frequency of backpacking type trips.

 Training (the short list) - There will be training times for various areas of backpacking and other outdoor skills like orienteering, cooking, usage of gear, wilderness first aid, etc. These will be in classes taught on Saturdays or before Tuesday meetings.
 These training sessions are required for all participants of Philmont (scouts and adults).

 Just like each Scout of Troop 137 working at the Christmas tree lots is required, so will it be for these practice trips.
 4 is the minimum (we recommend as many as you are able to maximize your preparedness and fun at Philmont).

 You will need to be well prepared for hiking with a backpack heavier than you are used to during the preparation trips and on your trek at Philmont.

 You should build your strength by carrying a loaded backpack or 'day pack' with similar weight to a trail experience (35-50 lbs).
 Increase your distances so you are comfortable while hauling a full backpack for approximately 8 miles...hot or cold, dry or wet...as soon as possible and definitely long before we leave for Philmont Scout Ranch.
 So, be walking and hiking 3-5 times per week for at least 30 minutes each time.